Electronic USD (EUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Electronic USD Historical Price

-According to the latest data gathered on Electronic USD live price page, the current price of Electronic USD is 0.999308USD.
-The circulating supply of Electronic USD(EUSD) is 22.59M EUSD , giving it a market capitalization of $22.58M.
+According to the latest data gathered on Electronic USD live price page, the current price of Electronic USD is 0.999752USD.
+The circulating supply of Electronic USD(EUSD) is 22.69M EUSD , giving it a market capitalization of $22.70M.

 The Electronic USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.